s-ajay-2010/ctf-ai/README.md

 # Branch for vercel deployment.

 ## Steps:
+- Get a db in TursoDB or any other serverless SQL service.
 - Fork this repo.
 - Add your environment variables in vercel.
 - Deploy the project.